Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 How Does Badmouthing A Co-Parent Affect My Custody Case And My Child’s Well-Being?

-Every custody order in California has a non-disparagement clause.
+Almost Every custody order in California has a non-disparagement clause.
 While difficult to practically enforce, this clause prohibits you from badmouthing the other parent to or in front of your child.
 Violating this clause will certainly look bad for you in a custody case.

 How Can Failing To Document Communication And Agreements Affect My Chances In A Custody Battle?

-People lie, and parents often lie in family court.
+People lie, and parties often lie in family court.
 In the middle, a judge is trying to figure out whose testimony is the most believable.
 To help mitigate these issues, clear documentation is your best option.

 In short, documentation of conversations acts as your facts in court.
 I can not over-emphasize how crucial documenting your conversations with the other parent is, and records of these conversations are the first thing your attorney should be asking for.